 H.E.
 Mohammed Fadel Al Hameli

-Mr. Mohammed Fadel Al Hameli is the Deputy Chairman and Secretary –General Zayed Higher Organization for Humanitarian Care for Persons with Special Needs in AbuDhabi, UAE and has served as such since 2003.
+Mr. Mohammed Fadel Al Hameli is the Secretary–General Zayed Higher Organization for Humanitarian Care and Persons with Special Needs in AbuDhabi, UAE and has served as such since 2004.

 Mr. Al Hameli currently serves on the Special Olympics, Inc.’s Board as representative of the Middle East North Africa region’s International Advisory Committee to the Board.

-Mr. Al Hameli also serves on the Boards of the UAE Federal National Council, the Sub Committee of the Executive Committee of AbuDhabi Executive Council and is the Chair of the UAEParalympics and Vice President of the UAE National Olympics Committee, a member of AbuDhabi Sports Council and a board Member of the UAE General Authority of Youth and Sports Welfare, the AFC Social Responsibility Committee and the Asian Football Confederation.
+Mr. Al Hameli also serves on the Boards of the UAE Federal National Council, the Sub Committee of the Executive Committee of AbuDhabi Executive Council and is the Chair of the UAEParalympics, a member of AbuDhabi Sports Council and the AFC Social Responsibility Committee and the Asian Football Confederation.

 Ernest Z. Bower

-Ernie is recognized as one of the world’s leading experts on business, trade and investment in Southeast Asia.
-Prior to forming Bower Group Asia, Ernie created and built Brooks Bower Asia which was a well-known and highly successful consulting firm.
+Mr. Bower is recognized as one of the world’s leading experts on business, trade and investment in Southeast Asia.
+Prior to forming Bower Group Asia, Mr. Bower created and built Brooks Bower Asia which was a well-known and highly successful consulting firm.

-Ernie served for a decade as President of the US-ASEAN Business Council, the top private business group comprised of America's leading companies in Southeast Asia.
-Over twenty years, he helped to establish and build the Council from the ground level, working with government and private sector leaders from the United States and Southeast Asia.
+Mr. Bower served for a decade as President of the US-ASEAN Business Council, the top private business group comprised of America's leading companies in Southeast Asia.
+Over 20 years, he helped to establish and build the Council from the ground level, working with government and private sector leaders from the United States and Southeast Asia.